Compactification of the moduli space of minimal instantons on the Fano threefold $V_4$: Classification of semistable rank sheaves with Chern classes , and on

 When $O$ is the double point, then there are either two distinct points or a point and a tangent direction at it on $\mathbb{F}_{2k}$ corresponding to $O$.
 For simplicity of argument, we will only discuss the case of two distinct points, the other case can be handled similarly.
 Denote the two points by $p_1,p_2$, then $\pi(S)$ is the image of $\mathbb{F}_{2k}$ via the complete linear system $|C_0+(3+k)f-E_1-E_2|$ where $E_1,E_2$ are the exceptional divisors obtained by blowing up $p_1,p_2$.
 Note by our choice, $p_1,p_2$ cannot lie on a line contained in $S$ nor a conic in $S$.
 When $k=0$, there are no conics on $S$.
 When $k=1$, $C_0$ is the only conic in $S$.
 When $k=2$, $C_0+f$ will be a conic for any general fibre $f$.
-When $k=4$, any two points not on the same line will be on a conic (which is the union of the lines containing each point).
-It is not hard to check $\pi(S)$ is one of the following surfaces: \begin{enumerate}[label=(\Alph*)] \item Image of $\mathbb{F}_0$ associated to complete linear system $|C_0+2f|$. \item Image of $\mathbb{F}_2$ associated to complete linear system $|C_0+3f|$. \item Image of $\mathbb{F}_4$ associated to complete linear system $|C_0+4f|$. \end{enumerate} We present in Table $1$ what $\pi(S)$ is depending on the position of $p_1,p_2$.
+When $k=3$, any two points not on the same line will be on a conic (which is the union of the lines containing each point).
+It is not hard to check that $\pi(S)$ is one of the following surfaces: \begin{enumerate}[label=(\Alph*)] \item Image of $\mathbb{F}_0$ associated to complete linear system $|C_0+2f|$. \item Image of $\mathbb{F}_2$ associated to complete linear system $|C_0+3f|$. \item Image of $\mathbb{F}_4$ associated to complete linear system $|C_0+4f|$. \end{enumerate} We present in Table $1$ what $\pi(S)$ is depending on the position of $p_1,p_2$.

 Note all $\pi(S)$ are smooth surfaces in $\pP^5$ of degree $4$.
 On the other hand, $\pi(S)\subset V_4$ corresponds to a Cartier divisor $\cO_{V_4}(l)$.
-By looking at the degree, we see $l=1$.
-But then $\pi(S)$ has to be del Pezzo surfaces of degree $4$, which leads to a contradiction.\
+By looking at the degree, we see that $l=1$.
+But then $\pi(S)$ has to be a del Pezzo surface of degree $4$, which leads to a contradiction.\

 When $O$ is a point on the double line, then $k=1,2$ or $3$.
-In each case, the strict transformation of the conic under the blow up of $E_1,E_2$ will be contracted by the system $|C_0+(3+k)f-E_1-E_2|$, and it is not hard to check $\pi(S)$ is $(C)$ by computing the degree and self-intersection of the strict transformation for each $k$.
+In each case, the strict transform of the conic under the blow-up of $E_1,E_2$ will be contracted by the system $|C_0+(3+k)f-E_1-E_2|$, and it is not hard to check that $\pi(S)$ is of type $(C)$ by computing the degree and the self-intersection of the strict transform for each $k$.
 Since $\pi(S)=(C)$ has degree $4$, it corresponds to the Cartier divisor $\cO_{V_4}(1)$, which means $\pi(S)\subset H$, where $H$ is a hypersurface in $\pP^5$.
 This is absurd since $(C)$ is non-degenerate.
 This finishes the proof. \end{proof}